Rinnoco/FEDILA/README.md

 2. Installation:
    Download the FEDILA package from the official repository and follow these steps to install it:

-    - Copy the `Fedila.tar.gz` file to your disk and unpack it:
+    - Copy the `FEDILA-main.zip` file to your disk and unpack it:
-      > gunzip Fedila.tar.gz
+      > unzip FEDILA-main.zip

-      > tar -xf Fedila.tar.gz

-    - Change to the `Fedila` directory:
+    - Change to the `FEDILA-main` directory:
-      > cd Fedila
+      > cd FEDILA-main

     - Open the file `input.m` and replace `"username"` with your own username.
 Save the changes:
       > emacs input.m